Submitted by unfpa_root_user on

 Empowering women and girls

-Women and girls are still much more likely than men to be poor and illiterate, despite a number of international agreements affirming their human rights.
-They have less access to property ownership, credit, training and employment.
+While the reality of gender inequality differs significantly by country and context, globally women and girls are still much more likely than men and boys to be poor and illiterate.
+They face systemic barriers to participating fully in society, despite a number of international agreements affirming their equal rights.
+Yet these inequalities are not experienced uniformly: Disadvantages are often compounded for those facing other forms of discrimination, for example based on race, ethnicity, disability, sexual orientation or refugee status.
+Women and girls have less access to property ownership, financial credit, training and employment opportunities.
 They are far less likely than men to be politically active and far more likely to be subjected to gender-based violence.

-Gender equality will be achieved only when women and men enjoy the same opportunities, rights and obligations in all spheres of life.
-This means sharing equally in the distribution of power and influence and having equal opportunities for financial independence, education, health access and the fulfillment of ambitions.
-Gender equality demands the empowerment of women, with a focus on identifying and redressing power imbalances and giving women more autonomy to manage their own lives.
+Gender equality will be achieved only when women and men experience the same opportunities, rights and obligations in all spheres of life.
+This means sharing equally in the distribution of power and influence, in financial independence, education, health access and the fulfilment of ambitions.
 When women are empowered, entire families benefit, along with future generations.

 Taking action

-UNFPA recognizes that decades of work on gender equality have demonstrated how prevalent and inherent discrimination is among societies and systems.
-Transformation of discriminatory norms and structures can empower women and girls and enable them to claim and exercise their human rights without fear of violence or reprisal.
-In order for gender equality to be realized and for all women and girls to exercise their rights free from violence, discrimination and harmful practices, change must happen at all levels – from structural to individual.
+Decades of work on gender equality have demonstrated how transforming long-held and seemingly intractable discriminatory norms and structures can empower women and girls and enable them to exercise their human rights, without fear of violence or reprisal.
+But for this to be achieved, change must happen at all levels – from structural to individual.

 Women and adolescent girls need greater agency, choice and access in order to have more decision-making and bodily autonomy over their sexual and reproductive health and rights.
-When women and adolescent girls live free of discrimination and violence and have the capacity to take action and pursue their goals, they are exercising their agency.
+When they can live free of discrimination and violence and pursue their goals, they are exercising their agency.
 When they have the power to exercise choice, they can chart their own decisions about their lives and bodies.
-When they have access to acceptable, accessible, available and quality services, they survive and thrive.
-UNFPA will support these efforts through identifying pathways of change to gender equality that will enhance and accelerate agency, choice and access.
-UNFPA also identifies Gender Transformative Approaches and a Human Rights Based Approach as the basis of all of its programmes and as an accelerator of its Strategic Plan.
+When they have access to acceptable, affordable and quality services, they survive and thrive.

 Key issues

-Experience has shown that addressing gender equality and women’s empowerment requires strategic interventions at all levels of programming and policy making.
+Addressing gender inequality requires strategic interventions at all levels of programming and policy making.
 Key issues include:

-Reproductive health: Women’s ability to control their own fertility is fundamental to their empowerment and equality.
+Sexual and reproductive health and rights: Women’s ability to control their own fertility is fundamental to their empowerment and equality.
 When a woman can plan her family, she can plan the rest of her life.
 Protecting and promoting her reproductive rights – including the right to decide the number, timing and spacing of her children – is essential to ensuring her freedom to participate more fully and equally in society.
-Every two minutes, a woman dies during pregnancy or childbirth.
-Failure to provide information, services and conditions to help women protect their reproductive health constitutes gender-based discrimination and is a violation of women’s rights to health and life.
+Every two minutes a woman dies during pregnancy or childbirth.
+Failure to provide the information, services and conditions that help women protect their reproductive health constitutes gender-based discrimination and is a violation of the human rights to health and life.

-Addressing social and gender norms: Adopting a gender transformative approach to UNFPA programming means challenging gender inequality by transforming harmful gender norms, roles and relations, while working to redistribute resources more equally.
-On the 15-year anniversary of the International Men and Gender Equality Survey, UNFPA and Equimondo published the largest ever global study on men, masculinities and gender equality, with the goal of building an understanding of men’s and women’s practices and attitudes related to gender equality.
-The study is expected to inform, drive and monitor efforts to promote gender equality, particularly at the government policy level.
+Addressing social and gender norms: Adopting a gender transformative approach to UNFPA programming means challenging gender inequality by changing harmful gender norms, roles and relations, while working to redistribute resources more equally.
+To build an understanding of men’s and women’s practices and attitudes related to gender equality, UNFPA and Equimondo published the largest ever global study on men, masculinities and gender equality, which aims to inform, drive and monitor progress, particularly at the government policy level.

-Economic Empowerment: Global economic systems still do not recognize the links between economic development and women’s bodily autonomy, ambition, time and contribution.
-Women’s participation in the formal economy is limited; they often have less pay than men, and their care work is undervalued.
-There is no country in the world where men’s contributions to unpaid care work or reproductive labour are equal to those of women.
-The burden of unpaid care work is also reflected in the gender gap in labour-force participation; the employment gap deepens with parenthood.
-When women’s health, family size, child spacing and economic circumstances are balanced and planned, women can better manage care-giving and employment.
+When women’s health, family size, child spacing and economic circumstances are balanced and planned, they can better manage care-giving and employment.
 The result is increased agency, well-being and available human capital.
 This balance can be facilitated by a range of private and public interventions, including increased sharing of care work and reproductive labour in the household and more gender-responsive health and social protection policies.

-Educational empowerment: About two thirds of the world’s illiterate adults are women.
+Educational empowerment: Globally, about two thirds of illiterate adults are women.
 Lack of education severely restricts a woman’s access to information and opportunities.
 Conversely, increasing education for women and girls benefits individuals and future generations alike.
 Higher levels of education for women are strongly associated with lower infant mortality rates and better outcomes for their children.

-Political empowerment: Gender equality cannot be achieved without the backing and enforcement of institutions.
+Political empowerment: Gender equality cannot be achieved without the backing of – and enforcement by – institutions.
 However, too many social and legal institutions still do not guarantee women equality in basic legal and human rights, in access to or control of resources, in employment or earnings, or in social or political participation.
-Men continue to occupy most positions of political and legal authority – globally, only around 26 percent of parliamentarians are women.
+Men continue to occupy most positions of political and legal authority – globally, only around 27.5 percent of parliamentarians are women.
 And laws against domestic violence are often not enforced on women’s behalf.

 Type of data